Negotiating Global Settlements: The UK Perspective

 Secondly, the SFO has demonstrated that civil recovery proceedings and criminal proceedings are not necessarily mutually exclusive provided that the conduct can be divided.
 In conjunction with the conviction of Bruce Hall in 2012 and the making of a confiscation order and compensation order against him, the SFO brought civil recovery proceedings in respect of conduct falling outside the scope of the indictment because UK jurisdiction did not arise.
 This has to be considered, however, against the background of the criticism by Thomas LJ in Innospec of the use of a CRO in addition to trial on indictment; Thomas LJ concluded that where the facts and public interest determined that a prosecution was appropriate, the use of the civil jurisdiction was consequently inappropriate.
 In particular, the judge deprecated the possibility of matters arising in the same case coming within the jurisdiction of two separate judges from two separate courts.
 In contrast, the use of a CRO for DePuy was less problematic as the corporate was not the subject of an indictment.

 A DPA may be regarded as the half-way house between a negotiated plea agreement and a CRO.
-It remains to be seen whether it will be a popular form of settlement or whether it will be confined to isolated instances.
-First, a DPA is only available in limited circumstances.
-Secondly, the power to apply to the courts for a DPA rests solely with the prosecutor, and the DPA provisions reserve to the prosecutor (currently only the SFO or the Crown Prosecution Service (CPS)) the right to extend any invitation to enter into DPA negotiations.
-Thirdly, as was identified by the former Director of the SFO, the high threshold for corporate criminal liability under English law reduces the incentive for corporates to enter into a DPA at all.
-To date, all five DPAs secured in the United Kingdom have not faced any difficult application of corporate criminal liability: Standard Bank plc related to the strict liability offence of failing to prevent bribery under section 7 of the Bribery Act 2010; XYZ Ltd (Sarclad) applied to a small company in which the directing mind and will was easily identified; Rolls-Royce related to the strict liability offence of failing to prevent bribery as well as substantive offences of bribery and corruption involving, on the facts as admitted by Rolls-Royce for the purposes of the DPA, controlling minds of the company; and in Tesco Stores Limited and Serco Geografix Limited, the alleged offences were said to have been committed by a number of senior individuals who the parties accepted constituted the directing mind and will of the respective companies.
-Experience will demonstrate to what extent a corporate entity can introduce the possibility of a DPA into any discussions it may hold with the SFO.
+A DPA is only available in limited circumstances; the power to apply to the courts for a DPA rests solely with the prosecutor, and the DPA provisions reserve to the prosecutor (currently only the SFO or the Crown Prosecution Service (CPS)) the right to extend any invitation to enter into DPA negotiations.
+In addition, as was identified by the former Director of the SFO, the high threshold for corporate criminal liability under English law reduces the incentive for corporates to enter into a DPA at all.
+To date, none of the nine DPAs secured in the United Kingdom appear to have faced any difficult application of corporate criminal liability: Standard Bank plc, Airbus and Airline Services Limited related to the strict liability offence of failing to prevent bribery under section 7 of the Bribery Act 2010; XYZ Ltd (Sarclad) applied to a small company in which the directing mind and will was easily identified; Rolls-Royce and GSL related to the strict liability offence of failing to prevent bribery as well as substantive offences of bribery and corruption involving, on the facts as admitted by Rolls-Royce and GSL for the purposes of the DPA, controlling minds of the company; and in Tesco Stores Limited, Serco Geografix Limited and G4S C&J, the alleged offences were said to have been committed by individuals who the parties accepted constituted the directing mind and will of the respective companies.
+The DPA Code of Practice provides little guidance as to what extent a corporate entity can introduce the possibility of a DPA into any discussions it may hold with the SFO, but it does outline the factors the SFO will consider when inviting a corporate to enter into a DPA, the process of being invited into DPA negotiations and a framework for once negotiations have begun.

-In theory, a DPA should be an attractive form of settlement as the corporate is never actually prosecuted, avoiding some of the stigma and adverse publicity necessarily associated with a criminal trial and a conviction.
+In theory, a DPA should be an attractive form of settlement as the corporate avoids prosecution, escaping some of the stigma and adverse publicity necessarily associated with any criminal trial and, if successful, a conviction.
 A corporate will have the opportunity to make representations on and to influence the terms of the settlement that is made public, and there will be no mandatory debarment from public contracts.
 Importantly, a DPA may be part of a global resolution that may be in the overall commercial interests of the corporate.

 The corporate is nevertheless the subject of criminal proceedings that are suspended.
 The offences alleged to have been committed are particularised in an indictment, and further detailed in the statement of facts accompanying the DPA.
-The terms of the DPA will include not only a penalty intended to reflect the penalty that would have been imposed on a guilty plea but also disgorgement of profits and potentially compensation payments.
+The terms of the DPA will include not only a financial penalty but may also include disgorgement of profits and compensation payments.
 Unlike a criminal sentence, a DPA may extend to requiring the corporate to submit to a compliance monitor for a specified period.

 In Rolls-Royce, the total financial orders (including those imposed in the United States and Brazil) amounted to over £650 million even after a 50 per cent reduction to the UK element of the financial penalty in recognition of Rolls-Royce’s ‘extraordinary’ co-operation.
 The Court was satisfied that this figure was sufficient to bring home to both management and shareholders the need to operate within the law without being so high as to put Rolls-Royce out of business, which would have been inappropriate in the circumstances.